ItsChasesHub/BlockMasterOnline/SECURITY.md

 Do not access or attempt to access other users’ data (e.g., leaderboard scores, names).
 Avoid causing harm to the application or its users (e.g., do not attempt a DoS attack).

-What to Expect After Reporting
+# What to Expect After Reporting:
 I am are committed to working with security researchers to address vulnerabilities promptly and responsibly.
 Here’s what you can expect after submitting a report:

-Acknowledgment:
+# Acknowledgment:
 I will acknowledge receipt of your report within 48 hours via Discord (@itsexlipsez).
 If you don’t receive a response within 48 hours, please send a follow-up message to ensure your report was received.

-Investigation:
+# Investigation:
 I will investigate the reported vulnerability and assess its impact on the Block Master Backend.
 I may reach out to you for additional details or clarification during the investigation.

-Resolution Timeline:
+# Resolution Timeline:
 I aim to resolve critical vulnerabilities (e.g., data exposure, unauthorized access) within 7 days of acknowledgment.
 For less severe issues (e.g., rate limit bypass without significant impact), I aim to resolve within 14 days.
 If a fix requires more time (e.g., due to dependencies on Render or MongoDB Atlas), I’ll keep you updated on the progress.

-Fix and Disclosure:
+# Fix and Disclosure:
 Once the vulnerability is fixed, I’ll deploy the update to Render and notify you via Discord.
 I’ll work with you to determine a suitable timeline for public disclosure (if desired).
 I typically aim for a 30-day disclosure window after the fix is deployed, but this can be adjusted based on the severity and your preference.
 You’ll be credited for the discovery (e.g., in a blog post or changelog) unless you prefer to remain anonymous.

-Final State:
+# Final State:
 Thank you for taking the time to read as I have been working hard and heavy on this project!